Bill Etheridge: Member of the European Parliament

+Resignation from UKIP and subsequent MEP activity

+Etheridge left UKIP on 2 October 2018, saying the party is seen by voters as a "vehicle of hate towards Muslims and the Gay community".
+He remained part of the Europe of Freedom and Direct Democracy group in the European Parliament, sitting for a brief period as a Thurrock Independents MEP.

+At the Liberty Rising Conference on 6 October 2018, Etheridge announced he had joined the Libertarian Party.
+He became its deputy chairman.
+After sitting with the Thurrock Independents from 2 October, he formally became a Libertarian Party MEP on 8 October 2018.
+In February 2019, Etheridge left to join the Brexit Party, whom he represented for the remainder of his term.
+After this change in allegiance, he ceased to serve as the deputy chairman of the Libertarian Party.

 UKIP leadership bids

 In July 2016, Etheridge launched his bid to become leader of UKIP following the resignation of Nigel Farage.
 Launching his campaign at the Seven Stars pub in Sedgley, Etheridge said: "I want us to represent the view of the people against the establishment".
 Etheridge received 13.7% of the vote, with the third-most votes cast.
 He promised to work and support with the new leader, Diane James, who was only briefly in the post.
 His policy proposals included cheaper beer, better representation for fathers in the family court system and a referendum on bringing back the death penalty.
 Also amongst his policy proposals were prison reform and a move to save the British public house by reintroducing smoking via the use of efficient extraction systems as used within the European Parliament itself.
 While in favour of Muslim faith schools and same-sex marriage, he advocates banning the burka.

-In October 2016, Etheridge launched his bid to become leader of UKIP following Diane James' resignation, after declaring he would refuse to back Steven Woolfe and stand himself during an interview on the BBC's Sunday Politics.
+In October 2016, Etheridge launched his bid to become leader of UKIP following Diane James's resignation, after declaring he would refuse to back Steven Woolfe and stand himself during an interview on the BBC's Sunday Politics.
 He withdrew on 25 October, and endorsed the eventual winner, Paul Nuttall.

 Etheridge subsequently launched his third leadership bid for the 2017 UK Independence Party leadership election, having previously stood in both of UKIP's 2016 leadership elections.
 A key divide between candidates was between what The Guardian described as "Farage-ist economic libertarians" like Etheridge and the "more hard-right, Islam-focused" Anne Marie Waters and Peter Whittle.
 Etheridge stated that "whichever side wins, the other side won't have a future in the party".
 On 26 July 2017, two days before close of nominations, Etheridge withdrew his candidacy.

 He announced his intention to run again for the party leadership in the 2018 leadership election, but withdrew and backed Gerard Batten.

-Etheridge left UKIP in October 2018, saying the party is seen by voters as a "vehicle of hate towards Muslims and the Gay community".
-He remains part of the Europe of Freedom and Direct Democracy group in the European Parliament.